Staff Attorney - Esperanza Immigrant Rights Project

 1530 James M Wood Boulevard

-Esperanza seeks a full-time Staff Attorney to work primarily in our Representation Program, providing representation to recently reunited families who had been separated as a result of the zero tolerance policy.
+Esperanza seeks a full-time Staff Attorney to work primarily in our Representation Program, assisting detained and non-detained immigrants.

 The Staff Attorney will work under the supervision of a Managing Attorney or a Directing Attorney to provide legal representation to our clients in removal proceedings and before the US Citizenship and Immigration Service.
-Although the majority of the clients they will represent will be presenting asylum applications, the Staff Attorney will be tasked with representing them in other forms of relief including cases involving abused, abandoned and/or neglected children who are eligible to pursue Special Immigrant Juvenile Status visas.
+The Staff Attorney will be tasked with representing in many forms of relief including asylum, Special Immigrant Juvenile Status, and Cancellation of Removal.

 - Juris Doctorate;

-- Active, California State Bar License (preferred), but will consider license from another jurisdiction.
+- Active California State Bar License (preferred), but will consider license from another jurisdiction or awaiting bar results.

 - Experience (including internships) in the practice of law, preferably in immigration and/or public interest law;